Ordering Custom size Canvas stretching bars (canvas stretcher)

 If 1” or heavy-duty 1,5” thick stretching bars fit your needs, you can order them as a set.
 The set means a package that includes all you need to assemble the stretcher (braces if needed, corner keys, and hangers).
 You order the size.
 I’ll prepare the rest.

-For regular use as oil/acrylic painting, canvas print, or another light type of canvases with bars less than 70” long, you can use a 1” thick Classic American Canvas stretching bar set.
+For regular use as oil/acrylic painting, canvas print, or another light type of canvas with bars less than 70” long, you can use a 1” thick Classic American Canvas stretching bar set.
 Get a quote on my Etsy shop*.

 For a large application with bars longer than 70” (for example, 9’x12’) with heavily textured painting, use 1,5” thick Heavy-duty Classic American Stretching bars.
 You can also find them in my Etsy shop.

-For example, after all measurements and calculations, you know that you need the 27” by 42” stretching frame (the perimeter length is 42+27+42+27=138”), go to my Etsy listings, select the correct perimeter length option (“130-139 inches” - for the 27"x42" frame) and add 27“x42” to a personalization field.
+For example, after all measurements and calculations, you know that you need the 27” by 42” stretching frame (the perimeter length is 42+27+42+27=138”), go to my Etsy listings, select the correct perimeter length option (“130-139 inches” - for the 27"x42" frame) and add 27“x42” to a "personalization" field.

-Note: you can order in inches or centimeters, and fractions of an inch work too ( for example, 34.5”, 34 1/2”, 52cm.
+Note: you can order in inches or in centimeters, and fractions of an inch work too (for example, 34.5”, 34 1/2”, 52cm).

 * - Etsy service is trusted, friendly, insured, and safe place to make online transactions.

-I hope this guide is helpful and you made some notes.
+I hope this guide is helpful and that you made some notes.
 If you still have questions about your unique situation, you can contact me directly via my Etsy shop or ask in the comments section.

 Kathleen